NIU-Graph-Intelligence/masterset-toolkit/README_MASTERSET_TOOLKIT.md

 ## Step 4: Prompt Generation

 Now we know, which prompts to build for LLM processing i.e. IF (`'in_dataset'` = true || `'in_conference_list'` = true).
 Now we run the `'generate_prompts'` package.
-It will automatically only generate those prompts needed for LLM processing inside `'generated_prompts_filtered'` directory.
+It will automatically only generate those prompts needed for LLM processing inside `'generated_prompts'` directory.

 ---

 ## Step 5: LLM Processing

-Now we can run the LLM processing package `'run_on_prompts'` to generate the Type-1 and Type-2 ground truths.
-This package has 3 backends:

-1. Qwen
-2. Gemini 2.5 Flash
-3. Gemini 2.5 Batch API
+We created a package named `'run_on_prompts'` to generate the Type-1 and Type-2 ground truths.
+This package has our own Google Cloud Platform setup and `'gemini-2.5-flash'` model backend (API) along with some other models.
+For our `'MasterSet-CoreML-v1'` version, we used `'gemini-2.5-flash'` for generating the ground truths.
+On purpose, we are exluding the `'run_on_prompts'` package.
+However, users may run the prompts using their own setup, whether it be from GCP account or using open-weights models, only if they want to recreate the labels.
+Otherwise, we already shared the labels and train and evaluation set as well which users may use.

 ---